Getting Started with the cf CLI

 Where:

-option is discouraged as it may record your password in your shell history.ORG
+option, because it records your password in your shell history.ORG

-To write a script to log in, set your target using the non-interactive cf api
+Alternatively, you can write a script to log in and set your target using the non-interactive cf api

 , cf auth